simplefin/bank-access/README.md

 This repository contains a collection of scripts that can be used to programmatically get bank transaction information.
 The scripts herein:

-1. Do not mutate the financial state of a bank (like doing a transfer).
+1. Do not change the financial state of a bank (such as doing a transfer).

 2. Provide a consistent interface (see below).